maksymsuvorov/trustsoft-internship-maksym-suvorov/README.md

 UUID=11111111-2222-3333-4444-555555555555 /mnt/kaput xfs defaults 0 2
 ```

-- The first issue was that someone has mounted same UUID twice to `/`, which is invalid and will cause boot failures.
+- The first issue was that someone has mounted the same UUID twice to `/`, which is invalid and will cause boot failures.
 - The second issue was that `mnt/kaput` does not exist in the system.
 - After deleting the first and the last rows, I have unmounted the disk from the helper EC2 instance and attached it to the damaged instance.
 - The problem was solved.